Seattle Seahawks Playoff Scenarios: Who Will Opponent Be In 2017 NFL Playoffs?

 After losing to the Arizona Cardinals in Week 16, the Seattle Seahawks playoff scenarios adjusted a bit.
 The team can no longer compete for the No. 2 seed in the NFC, as the Atlanta Falcons have clinched that position.
 With it comes a first-round bye and a chance to avoid playing on Wild Card Weekend.
 It’s a big deal, as the Falcons (and the Dallas Cowboys as the No. 1 seed) now have an extra week of rest to get healthy for the 2017 NFL Playoffs.
 That would have been a huge asset for the banged-up Seahawks.

 It was way back in Week 3 of the NFL season that the Seahawks and 49ers first played this year.
 The Seahawks jumped out to a quick 14-0 lead in the first quarter and never looked back.
-The final score was 37-18 in favor of the Seahawks, sending the 49ers on a path to the last place in the division.
+The final score was 37-18 in favor of the Seahawks, sending the 49ers on a path to last place in the division.
 Now the 2-13 49ers will host the Seahawks with a chance to lose and nab the No. 1 pick in the 2017 NFL Draft.
 That would take place if the Cleveland Browns also won their Week 17 game.

 No matter what happens over the weekend, the Seahawks will get to host a Wild Card playoff game at CenturyLink Field.
 If the team is a No. 3 seed and wins the first playoff game, the next game will come on the road against the Atlanta Falcons.
 If the team is a No. 4 seed and wins, the next game would be on the road against the Dallas Cowboys.
 For now, the Seattle Seahawks playoff scenarios rest on how the team plays against the San Francisco 49ers on Sunday afternoon (Jan.
 1).